 The Furtwangen watchmaking school

 Robert Gerwig grew up in Karlsruhe on.
-After his engineering exam, he worked at the Technical University of Karlsruhe, as senior director for water and road construction.
+After his engineering exam, he worked at the Technical University of Karlsruhe as senior director for water and road construction.
 Gerwick was involved in railway construction his entire professional life.
-So he worked on many railway lines in the Black Forest, his last project was that Höllentalbahn.
+He worked on many railway lines in the Black Forest, his last project was that Höllentalbahn.

 Only a short time after the founding, the then headmaster Robert Gerwig called the artificial in the Grand Duchy of Baden to a competition.
 Designs should be submitted for a new watch case.

 The appearance of today's cuckoo clock